 Travel vaccinations are an essential part of holiday and travel planning, particularly if your journey takes you to an exotic destination or 'off the beaten track'.
 The risks are not restricted to tropical travel, although most travel vaccines are targeted at diseases which are more common in the tropics.

 This leaflet discusses the vaccinations that are available and gives some idea of the time you need to allow to complete a full protective course of vaccination.
-Further information specific to your destination can be obtained from your surgery, from specialist travel clinics and from a number of websites.
+Further information specific to your destination can be obtained from your surgery (if they have the resources to offer this service), from specialist travel clinics and from a number of websites.
 You will find a selection of these listed at the bottom of this leaflet and under references.